What's an Overlocker? Article

 Everyone has different overlocking needs; however, most agree that the following key features are worth investigating.

-At Sew In Brighton we can show you how to thread up, adjust tension, sew jersey and other fabrics and answer any of your questions you may have about overlockers, how they work and which overlocker is suitable for your needs.
+At Sew In Brighton sewing school, based in Hove, East Sussex we can show you how to thread up, adjust tension, sew jersey and other fabrics and answer any of your questions you may have about overlockers, how they work and which overlocker is suitable for your needs.
 You can bring your own overlocker machine or learn on ours.

 We have these options to help you get to know your overlocker:

-Learn to use an overlocker (use ours or bring yours) or get help with ANY sewing project you have in mind to our click here for details
+Learn to use an overlocker (use ours or bring your own) or get help with ANY sewing project you have in mind to our Click here for details

 Level 2 Overlocker Workshop